c4arl0s/8Remotes/README.md

 origin	/Users/carlossantiagocruz/iOS/RysGitTutorialRepository/ (push)
 ```

-This shows the full path to our original repository, verifying that **origin** is a remote connection to my git repository.
-The same path is designated as a **"fetch"** and a **"push"** location.
+**This shows the full path to our original repository, verifying that origin is a remote connection to my git repository**.

+> The same path is designated as a "fetch" and a "push" location.
 We will see what these means in a moment.

 # 	* [Return to Your Repository (you)](https://github.com/c4arl0s/8RemotesRysGitTutorial#8-remotes-rys-git-tutorial---content)